 This past week I led a handful of sessions at the Hunterdon County EdTech Fest in New Jersey.
 We spent time exploring Spark Page together and carved out time to create a website using this super easy tool.
-In a manner of minutes we were up and running – adding pictures, creating a links to curated resources and designing spaces that would be easy for students and families to navigate.
+In a manner of minutes we were up and running.
+We were adding pictures, creating a links to curated resources and designing spaces that would be easy for students and families to navigate.
 Ready to create your own class website with Adobe Spark?
 Check out these tips to make your class website shine!

 10 Tips for Creating a Class Website with Adobe Spark